Liliom (1934 film): Plot

 Mme.
 Muscat later tries to bring Liliom back to the carousel by offering him a substantial raise.
 Liliom considers it but denies the offer finding that Julie is expecting a child.
 Liliom's criminal friend Alfred suggests that the two rob the local payroll clerk, and insists that Liliom bring a knife, as Alfred will also do.
 Desperate to find money for the child, Liliom agrees.
-The robbery attempt is foiled and Liliom finds himself cornered by the police.
+The robbery attempt is foiled and Alfred escapes while Liliom finds himself cornered by the police.
 Rather than be arrested, Liliom stabs himself with the kitchen knife he brought with him to commit the robbery.
 An unconscious Liliom is brought home on a stretcher.
 Near death, he repents and tells Julie that he must face the judgment of God.
 He then dies.

 Liliom's soul rises from his body when he is visited by two uniformed agents who identify themselves as God's Police.
 They take Liliom to Heaven where he is taken to an area for suicides.
 There, Liliom is questioned by an officious commissioner who looks exactly like a police commissioner that Lilom reported to once while alive.
 When Liliom refuses to explain to the clerk why he beat Julie, he is first shown a silent film of one of his arguments with her, then again with a soundtrack of his thoughts.
 He realizes that he beat Julie because he hated himself so much for his cruelty and selfishness.
 The Commissioner sentences Liliom to sixteen years in Purgatory, so that he will be cleansed of his pride and violence.
 Afterwards, he will be allowed one day back on Earth to visit his child, and his behavior on that day will determine where he shall spend eternity.